csswizardry/csswizardry.github.com/_posts/2026-05-07-better-browser-caching-with-no-vary-search.md

 * `/?test`
 * `/?asdf`

-Ordinarily, that gives us a different URL and therefore a different cache key.
+Usually, that gives us a different URL and therefore a different cache key.
 But if the main document is using `No-Vary-Search`, that assumption may no longer hold.
 Appending search params may not bypass cache for this document because the cache has explicitly been told those parameters do not matter.

 Honestly, I would love DevTools to surface this more clearly.
-Something akin to the existing ⚠️ iconography in the _Network_ panel’s title, would be really helpful here: not because anything is wrong per se, but because the browser may be doing something surprising unless you know to look for the `No-Vary-Search` header.
+Something like the existing ⚠️ iconography in the _Network_ panel’s title would be really helpful
+here: not because anything is wrong per se, but because the browser may be doing something surprising unless you know to look for the `No-Vary-Search` header.

 ## Use It Carefully